 Certain prescription drops, such as pilocarpine, carbachol, echothiophate, demecarium, and epinephrine, can also cause pinpoint pupils.

-Being born without the muscle that controls your pupils or with the muscles of the pupil that do not form correctly is called myiosis or congenital microcoria.
-You get it when one or both of your parents pass on a problem gene to you.
+Being born without the muscle that controls your pupils or the pupil’s powers that do not form correctly is called meiosis or congenital microcoria.
+When one or both of your parents pass on a problem gene to you, you get it.

-It can happen in one eye or in both eyes.
-If you do, you may also be nearsighted and have trouble seeing distant things.
+It can happen in one eye or both eyes.
+You may also be nearsighted and have trouble seeing distant things if you do.
 Or you may have glaucoma, which means there is too much pressure inside your eyeball.

 Certain types of anxiety, muscle spasms, and seizures, such as diazepam (Valium) or antihistamines such as diphenhydramine (Benadryl), can cause your pupils to shrink.

-Like sarin, soman, tabun and VX, they are not natural substances.
+They are not natural substances like sarin, soman, tabun, and VX.
 They are made for chemical warfare.
 Insecticides can also cause pinpoint pupils.